In this post, you are going to learn the 7 simple things that are within your control when it comes to building wealth through investing.

 On the surface, John that saves and invests $2,500 monthly is doing better, investing-wise, than Jake that only invests $1,000.
 But that is if they have the same income to start with.

-Suppose the $2,500 represents just 20% of John’s monthly income – that is still quite impressive by many people’s standard- but Jake is saving 50% of his monthly income.
+Suppose the $2,500 represents just 20% of John’s monthly income – that is still quite impressive by many people’s standard- but then, Jake is saving 50% of his monthly income.

 Ignoring inflation and return on their investment, Jake can potentially retire earlier than John.